UsMaNShaFi152/delta-demo/README.md

 # delta-demo
-This is the demo for git &amp; GitHub class
+This is the Demo for git &amp; GitHub Class.